 We feel it's definitely an under-rated material.

 Its high impact strength means that anything that you print using PMMA will not as likely break if dropped or handled roughly.
 Think glass, only stronger and less fragile.
 Additionally, once printed, PMMA diffuses light wonderfully.
-Treated right, it can give marvelous results that range from translucent to nearly transparent.
+Treated right, it can give marvelous results that range from translucent to nearly transparent filament.

 - Clear, thermoplastic acrylic;